ethan-mcnamara/real-time-scheduler/README.md

-# real-time-scheduler
+# real-time-traffic-light
-A course project for the University of Victoria course ECE 455 Real-Time Computer Systems.
+A course project for the University of Victoria course ECE 458 - Real Time Computer Systems Design Project